 Our audiences can understand where we’re coming from, what our expertise is in the industry, and how we approach the work that we do.
 Honestly, nobody can tell our story better than us, and the best way to do that is with video.

 My very diverse team decided they wanted to do something, and that we wanted to show our support.
 Not only for those impacted by COVID-19, but especially for those impacted by social injustice.
 So, we put together a video series that was titled, ‘When Did You See Me as a Threat?’
 Our team was able to express themselves in a way that, for us, was unprecedented.
 We started to post videos of our team and other members of our community describing when they went from being a cute, innocent little kid to realizing that someone perceived them as a threat.

 That was very powerful, not just for us as a business, but for us as a team to be able to have an understanding about what someone else thinks, or how someone else thinks, or what someone may be feeling.
 And we did that through video content.

 As the Founder and CEO, the company is really built on my foundational principles, on my integrity, on my honesty, on my beliefs.
 And in order to share that in a way that people will really understand, in a way that resonates—video is the best.

 The one piece of advice that I give to not only our clients when we’re recording videos for them, but to any other entrepreneur that asks, is to be authentic.
 Be authentically you.
 Be unapologetically you.
 Make sure that the message you’re conveying is for the audiences you wish to attract.

 Your customers care where you stand on social issues.
 We’re here to help you join the conversation in a meaningful way.
 Our Motivational Templates are designed to help address issues that matter, while keeping with your brand’s mission.

 Have a story of your own?
-Tell us in our Facebook community, or in the comments below.
+Tell us in our Facebook community.